-- Developer Network credentials - The registration code displayed in the License Registration dialog that appears when you start an unlicensed application - The product base license serial number - The license serial numbers for any additional features you have purchased
+- Developer Network credentials; - registration code displayed in the License Registration dialog that appears when you start an unlicensed application; - product base license serial number; and - license serial numbers for any additional features purchased

 For North America, Latin America, and Asia Pacific: call (415) 834-3131 option 2, and then follow the prompts.
 The hours are Monday to Friday, 6:00 A.M. to 6:00 P.M.
 Pacific time.